 How do I know if my teen or young adult has a substance use disorder?

 Addiction can happen at any age, but it usually starts when a person is young.
-If your teen continues to use drugs despite harmful consequences, he or she may be addicted.
+Teens who continue to use drugs despite harmful consequences could be addicted.

 Anyone Can Become Addicted to Drugs

 Through scientific advances, we know more than ever before about how drugs work in the brain.
 We also know that addiction can be successfully treated to help young people stop using drugs and lead productive lives.
 Intervening early when you first spot signs of drug use in your teen is critical; don’t wait for your teen to become addicted before you seek help.
 However, if a teen is addicted, treatment is the next step.

 Why can't some teens stop using drugs on their own?